 The Royal Hunt in Eurasian History by Thomas T. Allsen.
 From antiquity to the 19th century, the royal hunt was a vital component of the political cultures of the Middle East, India, Central Asia, and China.
 Royal hunts functioned as inspection tours and imperial progresses.

 Fools Are Everywhere: The Court Jester Around the World by Beatrice K. Otto.
 Court jesters were everywhere, from ancient China and Mogul India to medieval Europe, Africa, the Middle East, and the Americas.
 This book highlights little-known jesters and their humanizing influence on powerful people.

 by Nichola Fletcher.
 This exploration of history's great feasting tables answers riddles such as "Why did Charlemagne use an asbestos tablecloth at his feasts?"

 Feast: A History of Grand Eating by Roy Strong.
 From ancient empires and their revels to the banqueting customs of the early 20th century.
-From Alibris.

 Books About European Courts

 Postcards of Lost Royals by Bodleian Library.
 Postcards depicting royals from around the world who lost their titles in the early 20th century.
 Includes the Balkans, the Iberian Peninsula, Ethiopia, Korea, Russia, and Germany.